dev-sec/ansible-collection-hardening/roles/os_hardening/README.md

   - Description: Set to false to disable installing and configuring profile.
 - `os_security_auto_logout`
   - Default: `0`
   - Description: Set timeout in seconds for logout users automatically after time.
+Setting this to `0` disables the timeout.
 - `os_securetty_enabled`
   - Default: `true`
   - Description: Set to false to disable installing and configuring securetty.